Advanced-Vision-and-Learning-Lab/HLTDNN_Feature_Combination/Datasets/README.md

 # Downloading dataset:

 Note: Due to the size of the datasets, the audio files were not uploaded to the repository.
-For the HLTDNN paper, DeepShip dataset was used.
+DeepShip dataset was used.
 Please follow the following instructions to ensure the code works.
 If the dataset is used, please cite the appropiate source (paper, repository, etc.) as mentioned